biammsilva2/url-shortner/README.md

     - You can set your expiration date and time manually
     - The default expiration time is 5 days
 - Short urls are not being generated using the long url, so it is random and not predictable
-- To decrease the redirect time, this application is using a NoSQL database
+- This application is using a NoSQL database

 ## Tech Stack
 - Python - Programming Language